jlittlew/jlittlew.github.io/index.md

 ## Jesse Littlewood
 ![Jesse Littlewood Headshot v2](jlittlew.github.io/Jesse_retreat_headshot_lowq.jpg)

+Jesse Littlewood has over 15 years experience in the intersection of grassroots campaigns, movement building and technology.
+Jesse has held leadership positions at national advocacy organizations Green Corps, The Public Interest Network and Common Cause.
+His leadership in the field brought him to the Harvard Kennedy School of Government as a lecturer, where he designed and taught course titled "Social Change in the Digital Age."
+As Director of Digital with Common Cause, Jesse built and lead a team that grew the organization's membership and activist list from 250,000 to over 1 million members and supporters and raised over $4 million online from thousands of small-dollar donors.

 Director of Digital with [Common Cause](https://www.commoncause.org "Common Cause"), using the internet to make American democracy truly by and for the people.
 Join the movement: [commoncause.org](https://www.commoncause.org "Common Cause").

 Former Adjunct Lecturer in Public Policy at Harvard Kennedy School of Government. [(Syllabus.)](https://sites.hks.harvard.edu/syllabus/DPI-658.pdf "DPI 658 Social Change in the Digital Age")